github/erblint-github/docs/rules/accessibility/navigation-has-label.md

 ## Rule Details

 This rule enforces that a navigation landmark (a `<nav>` or a `role="navigation"`) has an accessible name.
-This rule is helpful for sites (like GitHub) where multiple navigation is common.
+This rule is helpful for sites (like GitHub) where multiple navigation elements is common.

 An accessible name ensures that one can distinguish between multiple navigation elements.